 Hyundai is one of the most recognizable names in the solar industry.
-The company The company started its solar business in 2005, and its solar panels are produced by a separate branch of the company that owns Hyundai Motors.
+The company started its solar business in 2005, and its solar panels are produced by a separate branch of the company that owns Hyundai Motors.
 Like some other leading solar brands (such as LG), their panels are manufactured in South Korea, but their products are generally considered to be an “economy” option for homeowners looking for a low-cost solar installation.

 Hyundai solar panels: MF-Series, MG-Series, MI-Series, RG-Series, RI-Series, and RW-Series